Author: Davin Kelly

 - Purchase a map of the area you will be camping in, ahead of time.
 Research the area before arriving.

 - Bring Layers - The weather in the mountains can change with a snap of a finger.
-Higher elevations can still have snow and get snow, middle summer.
+Higher elevations can still have snow and get snow in the middle of summer.

 Places to visit in Colorado